 A low-budget, black-and-white production directed by Herman Hoffman from a screenplay by Cyril Hume – itself from a “story” by Edmund Cooper – The Invisible Boy is a cute little movie that has moments as silly as Robot Monster while also offering some intriguing concepts that predate later sci-fi classics like 2001: A Space Odyssey, Colossus: The Forbin Project, and The Terminator and its sequels.

-Then there are the 1950s-type moments, like the one in which Timmy’s dad longwindedly tells him that a computer would have to be larger than Jupiter to be as capable as the human brain.
-Another one: when Dad looks at his wife while explaining that being a man – rather than a boy – has its “compensations.”
+Despite its apparent 1980s setting, The Invisible Boy has a number of 1950s-type moments.
+One example: When Timmy’s dad longwindedly tells him that a computer would have to be larger than Jupiter to be as capable as the human brain.
+Another one: When Dad looks at his wife as he explains that being a man – rather than a boy – has its “compensations.”

-No one notices or cares that Timmy has built Robby, supposedly from plans brought back in time by a mad scientist who had traveled to the future when Forbidden Planet’s United Planets Cruiser C-57D returned home with Robby from Altair IV.
-The scientists treat all this with a shrug.
-Meanwhile, Timmy’s dim parents believe his new-found invisibility is just a phase devised to “get attention.”
+Oddly, no one notices or cares that Timmy has built Robby, supposedly from plans brought back in time by a mad scientist who had traveled to the future at the time Forbidden Planet’s United Planets Cruiser C-57D returned home with Robby from Altair IV.
+All the while, Timmy’s parents believe his newfound invisibility is just a phase devised to “get attention.”

 Despite its narrative flaws, The Invisible Boy is, generally speaking, a technically well-made film, especially in its use of rear projections and matte paintings.

-As for the absurd adult reactions to Timmy’s and Robby’s exploits, it borders on Dalian surrealism.
-Even so, it’s clear that the filmmakers had no concept of the sublime nonsense their film conjures, for it’s all played straight – thus making it even funnier.
+As for the absurd adult reactions to Timmy’s and Robby the Robot’s exploits, it borders on Dalian surrealism.
+Even so, it’s all played straight – thus making it even funnier.

 The Invisible Boy (1957)